Fast-iTPN: Integrally Pre-Trained Transformer Pyramid Network with Token Migration: Introduction

-In this paper, we present an integral pre-training framework to alleviate the risk.
-We establish the baseline with HiViT~\cite{hivit}, an MIM-friendly hierarchical vision transformer, and equip it with a feature pyramid.
-To jointly optimize the backbone (HiViT) and neck (feature pyramid), we make two-fold technical contributions. \textbf{First}, we unify the upstream and downstream necks by inserting a feature pyramid into the pre-training stage (for reconstruction) and reusing the weights in the fine-tuning stage (for recognition). \textbf{Second}, to better pre-train the feature pyramid, we propose a new masked feature modeling (MFM) task that (i) computes intermediate targets by feeding the original image into a moving-averaged backbone, and (ii) uses the output of each pyramid stage to reconstruct the intermediate targets.
+In this study, we propose integrally pre-trained pyramid transformer networks (iTPNs) to alleviate the risk.
+We establish the baseline with HiViT~\cite{hivit}, an MIM-friendly hierarchical transformer, and equip it with a feature pyramid.
+To jointly optimize the backbone (HiViT) and the neck (feature pyramid), we make two-fold technical contributions. \textbf{First}, we unify the upstream and downstream necks by inserting a feature pyramid into the pre-training stage (for reconstruction) and reusing the weights in the fine-tuning stage (for recognition). \textbf{Second}, to better pre-train the feature pyramid, we propose masked feature modeling (MFM) that 1) computes intermediate targets by feeding the original image into a moving-averaged backbone, and 2) uses the output of each pyramid stage to reconstruct the intermediate targets.
 MFM is complementary to MIM and improves the accuracy of both reconstruction and recognition.
-MFM can also be adapted to absorb knowledge from a pre-trained teacher (\textit{e.g.}, CLIP~\cite{clip}) towards better performance.
+MFM can also be adapted to absorb knowledge from a pre-trained teacher (\textit{e.g.}, CLIP~\cite{clip}) towards higher performance, Figure~\ref{fig:overall}.

+When using the hierarchical architecture and feature pyramid, the computational cost caused by global self-attention across tokens is aggregated.
+To alleviate this issue, we upgrade iTPN to Fast-iTPN by introducing two flexible designs: 1) Token migration: dropping redundant tokens from the backbone according to a similarity metric, and replenishing the dropped tokens to the feature pyramid, where there is no self-attention operations.
+2) Token gathering: introducing gathering tokens to aggregate global information from all windows so that global attention can be replaced with window attention, which significantly accelerates the inference with negligible performance cost.
+With these designs, Fast-iTPNs achieves $70\%$ acceleration with minimal performance loss.